Welcome to Ph.D. School Italo Gorini 2026

 We are pleased to announce that the International Ph.D.
-School "Italo Gorini" 2025 will be from September 1st to September 5th, 2025 at the Department of Engineering - University of Campania "Luigi Vanvitelli", in Aversa (Caserta).
+School "Italo Gorini" 2026 will be held from August 31st to September 4th, 2026 at the University of Palermo - Department of Engineering, in Palermo.

-"Measurements for the Present and Future of Mobility Systems" is the central theme of this edition.
+"Measurements for Smart Grids and Networks" is the central theme of this edition.

 ABOUT THE SCHOOL